PhaserEditor2D/PhaserEditor2D-v3-docs/misc/server-options.rst

 **-templates string**

 In the installation folder of |PhaserEditor|_ there is the ``templates`` folder.
 It contains the project templates used in the IDE.
-If you want to to use other templates you can use the ``-templates /other/templates`` option.
+If you want to use other templates you can use the ``-templates /other/templates`` option.

 **-enable-advanced-js-editor**